12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Why it Should Inspire You

 In Amherst, MA, its leaders are taking accessibility and transparency to a whole new level with their “Cuppa Joe with Paul,” initiative.
 The town holds regular open sessions where citizens are invited to meet with the Town Manager in a casual setting to discuss community initiatives.
 Occasionally, special guests are scheduled to attend as well, such as the school superintendent and assistant superintendent for diversity, equity, and HR.
-These open, causal sessions not only give citizens an opportunity to be engaged with policymakers and take part in local dialogue, they prove that the town values the input of its citizens and that its leaders are accessible, open, and interested in direct feedback.
+These open, causal sessions not only give citizens an opportunity to be engaged with policymakers and address community concerns, they prove that the town values the input of its citizens and that its leaders are accessible, open, and interested in direct feedback.

 How to Encourage Civic Participation